Photo © 2003 R.K. Swenson

-Andrea DAGMAR Brown
+Andrea DAGMAR-Swenson Brown

-Andrea Dagmar Brown, aka Dagmar, was initially trained classically -- first the basics on piano, beginning at age 7, and moving to violin at age 11.
+Andrea Dagmar-Swenson Brown, aka Dagmar, was initially trained classically -- first the basics on piano, beginning at age 7, and moving to violin at age 11.
 She chose violin because her mother's father, Julian A. Lapinski, was a violinmaker extraordinaire who tended the stringed instruments of the New York Philharmonic as well as devising his own tools and varnishes to create violins by his own hand.
-Only two are still known to exist.
+Only three are still known to exist.

 Rare photo of Julian Lapinski, in his New York City shop with his violins, circa 1922,